Dane Aleksander, animator at Animat Habitat

-In the development of White Elephant—a comic book, an app and an invitation to change the way we look at wildlife, this article introduces the project through the influences on its art and story.
+In the development of White Elephant—a comic book, a companion app and an invitation to change the way we look at wildlife, this article introduces the project through the influences on its art and story.
 In storytelling, like in design, we communicate with imagery that is familiar, symbolic and even iconic to drive focus to specific details that communicate a unique visual tone.
 Here are some of the artworks and the artists that have championed the culture and design of wildlife art.

 Chauvet-Pont-d’Arc Cave, 30,000-32,000 BP

-Look way back to the beginnings of visual storytelling — to cave art that is as aesthetically textured as it is rich with historical implication — to the most pertinent example: the Chauvet-Pont-d’Arc Cave, “located in a limestone plateau of the Ardèche River in southern France.”
+Look way back to the beginnings of visual storytelling, to cave art that is as aesthetically textured as it is rich with historical implication, and to the most pertinent example: the Chauvet-Pont-d’Arc Cave, “located in a limestone plateau of the Ardèche River in southern France.”
 The decorated cave, above and below, “contains the earliest known and best preserved figurative cave paintings in the world,” around thirty thousand years old, “they demonstrate a range of techniques including the skillful use of colour, the combinations of paint and engraving, anatomical precision, three-dimensionality and movement.”

 Relief is another technique as old as human artistic exploration.
 Some of the earliest known bas-reliefs are also found on cave walls.
-Later, bas-reliefs are found on the surfaces of stone buildings constructed by ancient Egyptians and Assyrians and so on during the civilizations of the ancient world (c.3,500-600 BCE).
+Later, bas-reliefs are found on the surfaces of stone buildings constructed during the civilizations of the ancient world (c.3,500-600 BCE) by ancient Egyptians and Assyrians and so on.
 Even in ancient Greece, reliefs appear more like contracted sculptures than expanded pictures.
 The figures inhabit a space that is defined by the form of the figures themselves and is limited by the background plane.
 This background plane is not used to create a receding perspective but rather as a finite impenetrable barrier in front of which the figures exist.

-He has come to believe that every living thing is a unique individual.
-Bateman says he knows some lions so well, “that when [he sees] them on TV [he recognizes] them.”
+Bateman has come to believe that every living thing is a unique individual, and has claimed some lions are so familiar to him, “that when [he sees] them on TV [he recognizes] them.”